Chicha: Etymology and related phrases

 The exact origin of the word chicha is debated.
 One belief is that the word chicha is of Taino origin and became a generic term used by the Spanish to define any and all fermented beverages brewed by indigenous peoples in the Americas.
-It is possible that one of the first uses of the term chicha was from a group of people who lived in Colombia and Panama, the Kuna.
-However, according to the Real Academia Española and other authors, the word chicha comes from the Kuna word chichab, or "chiab" which means maize.
-According to Don Luis G. Iza it comes from the Nahuatl word chichiatl, which means "fermented water"; the verb chicha meaning "to sour a drink" and the postfix -atl meaning water.
+It is possible that one of the first uses of the term chicha was from a group of people who lived in Colombia and Panama, the Guna.
+However, according to the Real Academia Española and other authors, the word chicha comes from the Guna word chichab, or “chiab” which means maize.
+According to Don Luis G. Iza it comes from the Nahuatl word chichiatl, which means “fermented water”; the verb chicha meaning “to sour a drink“ and the noun atl meaning “water”.
 These etymologies are not mutually exclusive.

-The Spanish idiom ni chicha ni limonada (neither chicha nor lemonade) means "neither one thing nor another" (roughly equivalent to the English "neither fish nor fowl").
+The Spanish idiom ni chicha ni limonada (neither chicha nor lemonade) means “neither one thing nor another” (roughly equivalent to the English “neither fish nor fowl”).